we45/RoboZap/README.md

 =======
 Documentation for test library ``RoboZap``.

-Please refer to the sample Zap Test in ``TestfireZap.robot`` that uses the RoboZap library and Selenium Library with it to perform "parameterized scanning"/authenticated scanning of the app.

 Installing
 ----------

-*Approach 1*
-- Please install all requirements in requirements.txt with `pip install requirements.txt`
-- Install RoboZap libraries into the virtualenv with `python setup.py install`
+- Install RoboZap libraries into the virtualenv with `pip install RoboZap`

-*Approach 2*
-- Install RoboZap with `pip install RoboZap`

 Importing
 ---------